Kong/docs.konghq.com/src/gateway/kong-enterprise/developer-portal/themes.md

 | `themes/light-theme/assets/js/my-script.js` | `<script src="assets/js/my-script.js"></script>` |
 | `themes/light-theme/assets/styles/my-styles.css` | `<link href="assets/styles/normalize.min.css" rel="stylesheet" />` |

+{:.note}
->Note: Image files uploaded to the `theme/*/assets/` directory should either be a `svg` text string or `base64` encoded, `base64` images will be decoded when served.
+> **Note:** Image files uploaded to the `theme/*/assets/` directory should either be a `svg` text string or `base64` encoded. `base64` images are decoded when served.

-### Theme layouts
+## Theme layouts

-#### Path
+### Path
 - **format:** `theme/*/layouts/**/*`
 - **file extensions:** `.html`

-#### Description
+### Description
 Layouts act as the HTML skeleton of the page you want to render.
-Each file within the layouts directory must have an `html` file type.
-They can exist as vanilla `html`, or can reference partials and parent layouts via the portals templating syntax.
+Each file in the layouts directory must have an `html` file type.
+They can exist as vanilla `html` or reference partials and parent layouts via the portals templating syntax.
 Layouts also have access to the `headmatter` and `body` attributes set in `content`.

-This example shows what a typical layout could look like.
+This example shows what a typical layout can look like:

 {% raw %}
 ```html